- Wise Words -

 While I still have a lot to learn on my career journey, these building blocks have helped me be a reliable and engaged team player and employee.
 I continue to look to my managers and colleagues to learn and grow within my industry.
 Being an early stage professional can often be confusing and complicated, but by maintaining your career goals and looking to role models within your workplace, getting ahead is possible and achievable.
 Best of luck!

-Megan Mostoller is a Digital Designer at Criteo based in New York City.
+Megan Mostoller is a User Experience Designer at The Tradedesk, based in New York City.

-Prior to joining Criteo, Megan worked at Sigma in digital design and production and holds a BA in Design from Seton Hall University.
+Prior to joining The Tradedesk, Megan worked at Criteo and Sigma in digital design and production.
+She holds a BA in Design from Seton Hall University.